swiftlang/swift-evolution/proposals/0313-actor-isolation-control.md

 ```

 There are unsafe mechanisms (e.g., unsafe casting of pointer types) that could be used to pass two different actors that are both isolated.
 The [custom executors proposal](https://forums.swift.org/t/support-custom-executors-in-swift-concurrency/44425) provides control over the concurrency domains in which actors execute, which could be used to dynamically ensure that two actors execute in the same concurrency domain.
 That proposal could be modified or extended to guarantee *statically* that some set of actors share a concurrency domain to make functions with more than one `isolated` parameter more useful in the future.

-## Source compatibility

-This proposal is additive, extending the grammar in a space where new contextual keywords are commonly introduced (declaration modifiers), so it will not affect source compatibility.

-## Effect on ABI stability

-This is purely additive to the ABI.
-Function parameters can be marked `isolated`, which will be captured as part of the function type.
-However, this (like other modifiers on a function parameter) is an additive change that won't affect existing ABI.

-## Effect on API resilience

-Nearly all changes in actor isolation are breaking changes, because the actor isolation rules require consistency between a declaration.
-Therefore, a parameter cannot be changed between `isolated` and non-`isolated` (either directly, or indirectly via `nonisolated`) without breaking the API.

-## Future Directions

 ### Isolated protocol conformances